statamic/docs/content/collections/extending-docs/addons.md

 Products will be marked as drafts that you can preview and tweak until you're ready to go.

 Once published, you'll be able to see your addon on the Marketplace and within the Addons area of the Statamic Control Panel.

+## Addons vs. Starter Kits

+Both addons and starter kits can be used to extend the Statamic experience, but they have different strengths and use cases:

+### Addons

+- Addons are installed via `composer`, like any PHP package
+- Addons live within your app's `vendor` folder after they are installed
+- Addons can be updated over time
+- Addon licenses are tied to your site

+> An example use case is a custom fieldtype maintained by a third party vendor.
+Though you would install and use the addon within your app, you would still rely on the vendor to maintain and update the addon over time.

+### Starters Kits

+- Starter kits are installed via `php please starter-kit:install`
+- Starter kits install pre-configured files and settings into your site
+- Starter kits do not live as updatable packages within your apps
+- Starter kit licenses are not tied to a specific site, and expire after a successful install

+> An example use case is a front end theme with sample content.
+This is the kind of thing you would install into your app once, and modify to suit your style.
+You would essentially own and maintain the installed files yourself.